topherchris420/mythos-weave-atlas/README.md

 - **Newsletter Signup** - Daily news delivered to your inbox
 - **Responsive Design** - Works on desktop, tablet, and mobile

-## 🛠️ Technologies

-- Pure HTML, CSS, and JavaScript (no frameworks)
-- GNews API for real-time news
-- CSS Grid and Flexbox for layout
-- Mobile-first responsive design

 ## 🚀 Quick Start

 Simply open `index.html` in a browser, or use a local server: